Rowdy Tellez Player Props: Brewers vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff is fifth in the league with a collective 9.7 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings put together by the Red Sox pitching staff ranks sixth in the league.

-- Red Sox pitchers combine to surrender the fourth-most home runs in baseball (30 total, 1.4 per game).
+- Red Sox pitchers combine to surrender 31 total home runs at a rate of 1.4 per game (fifth-most in the league).

-- Whitlock (1-1) takes the mound for the Red Sox to make his third start this season.
+- Bello (0-1) gets the start for the Red Sox, his second of the season.

-- In his most recent appearance -- in relief on Saturday -- the right-hander tossed 2/3 innings against the Milwaukee Brewers while surrendering hits.
+- The right-hander last pitched on Monday against the Los Angeles Angels, when he went 2 2/3 innings, allowing five earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.